-ARTICLE 28: OUTSIDE EMPLOYMENT
+ARTICLE 29: OUTSIDE EMPLOYMENT

-- A. Employees may engage in outside employment, provided that such outside employment does not: - (1) Create a conflict of interest with the employee's MERC duties, or - (2) Create an inability to perform employee's job duties at MERC. - B. Employees who engage in outside employment that is found to violate the above restrictions and who have failed to notify the Operations Manager of such employment shall be disciplined up to and including termination.
+- A. Employees may engage in outside employment, provided that such outside employment does not: - (1) Create a conflict of interest with the employee's MERC duties, or - (2) Create an inability to perform employee's job duties at MERC. - B. Employees who engage in outside employment that is found to violate the above restrictions and who have failed to notify the Director of Operations of such employment shall be disciplined up to and including termination.

-ARTICLE 29: BULLETIN BOARDS
+ARTICLE 30: BULLETIN BOARDS

-The Employer shall provide the Union one-half (1/2) of the space on the bulletin board at the Operations Department Time Clock, one-half (1/2) of the space on the non-glassed bulletin board in the Operations Department Lunch Room and the bulletin board in the Expo Lunch Room for the posting of Union notices.
+The Employer shall provide the Union one-half (1⁄2) of the space on the bulletin board at the Operations Department Time Clock, one-half (1⁄2) of the space on the non-glassed bulletin board in the Operations Department Lunch Room and the bulletin board in the Expo Lunch Room for the posting of Union notices.
 The Union shall limit its posting of notices to such bulletin boards.
 All posting of notices on bulletin boards by the Union shall be signed and dated by the individual doing the posting.

-ARTICLE 30: EMPLOYEE ASSISTANCE PROGRAM
+ARTICLE 31: EMPLOYEE ASSISTANCE PROGRAM

-Effective July 1, 1997 and for Fiscal Year 97-98, the Employer shall provide an employee assistance program at no cost to the employee.
-Thereafter, for the remainder of this Agreement, continuance of the program shall be subject to approval of funding by MERC.
+The Employer shall provide an employee assistance program at no cost to the employee subject to approval of funding by MERC.

-ARTICLE 31: PERSONNEL FILE
+ARTICLE 32: PERSONNEL FILE

 Section 1.
 MERC shall maintain one (1) official personnel file for all employees.
-This file shall be maintained in the [MERC] Metro Human Resources Office.
+This file shall be maintained in the Metro Human Resources Office.
 No document, report or correspondence of an adverse nature shall be placed in this file without a signature by the employee or a statement signed by the supervisor which indicates the employee has been shown the document and refused to sign it.
 An employee's signature shall not be construed to mean the employee agrees with the content.
+An employee may attach a written explanation to be included with the document in the personnel file.